oslabs-beta/deckhand/website/src/pages/about.md

 # About Us

-Deckhand is a beta open source product sponsored by tech accelerator Open Source Labs.
+Deckhand is a beta open source product supported by nonprofit tech accelerator [OSLabs](https://www.opensourcelabs.io/).